2008 Notre Dame Fighting Irish football team: Defense

-Awards
+Awards and honors

-Freshman Tight End Kyle Rudolph would earn Freshman All-America First-Team honors for his play as the starting tight end from Sporting News, CollegeFootballNews.com and Phil Steele.
-Rudolph set freshman school records for receptions and receiving yards logging 25 receptions for 262 yards and two touchdowns.
-Freshman Receiver Michael Floyd also earned all-freshman second-team honors from Sporting News, CollegeFootballNews.com, Rivals.com and Phil Steele.
-Offensive guard Trevor Robinson was named to the All-Freshman second team by CollegeFootballNews.com, while wide receiver Golden Tate was a sophomore honorable mention selection.
+Freshman tight end Kyle Rudolph earned freshman first-team All-America honors from The Sporting News, CollegeFootballNews.com and Phil Steele.
+Rudolph set freshman school records for receptions and receiving yards, logging 25 receptions for 262 yards and two touchdowns.

+Freshman wide receiver Michael Floyd also earned all-freshman second-team honors from The Sporting News, CollegeFootballNews.com, Rivals.com and Phil Steele.

+Offensive guard Trevor Robinson was named to the all-freshman second team by CollegeFootballNews.com, while wide receiver Golden Tate was a sophomore honorable mention selection.

-NFL draft
+2009 NFL draft

-David Bruton was the only player drafted from the team, going in the fourth round to the Denver Broncos as the 114th pick overall.
-Five more players would sign quickly after the draft, including David Grimes with Broncos, Pat Kuntz with the Colts, Terrail Lambert with the 49ers, and fullback Asaph Schwapp and offensive lineman Mike Turkovich with the Cowboys.
+David Bruton was the only Notre Dame player selected in the 2009 NFL draft, going in the fourth round to the Denver Broncos as the 114th pick overall.
+Five more players signed with NFL teams, including David Grimes with Broncos, Pat Kuntz with the Indianapolis Colts, Terrail Lambert with the San Francisco 49ers, and fullback Asaph Schwapp and offensive lineman Mike Turkovich with the Dallas Cowboys.